 Video Testimonials and Why They Are great

 Video testimonials are a great means of bringing attention to your brand in all the right ways.
-What better way is there to display your company than a customer validating how much they love it?
+What better way is there to display your company than a customer relaying how much they love it?
 It may sound like a simple concept, but video testimonials can build trust, authenticity and relatability in your brand.
-But it isn’t as simple as putting a loyal customer in front of a camera and letting them ramble on.
+However, it isn’t as simple as putting a loyal customer in front of a camera and letting them ramble on.
 Video testimonials have to be planned and executed to perfection to help you achieve the results that you are after.

 How to Make a Video Testimonial

 As with all forms of video content, there is no one true way of creating a video testimonial.
 How you go about presenting your brand will have a large influence on the production process, for example.
 Regardless of your styles and techniques, there are a few pointers that can both help things run smoothly and give your video the right atmosphere.

 Don’t use a script (but do have a structure in mind)

 Whilst writing a killer script is key in many forms of video content, a testimonial is not one of these.
 Your video testimonial needs to have a purpose and direction to it, but it shouldn’t have a script.
 Why?
 Because the natural flow of a testimonial is what makes it more convincing and relatable.
 This is what gives the video a sense of reliability, as opposed to being restricted by a script.

 That said, you do need to have a semi-structured idea in mind of what needs to be done.
 This will lead the testimonial’s footage in the right direction, making sure that the most vital points are covered.

 Whilst your testimonial needs to have a genuine feel to it, it is also important that you source the right people.
 Firstly, they need to match both your branding and your target audience.
 If you’re promoting your company’s latest tech gadget aimed at a younger crowd, an aging technophobe probably won’t cut the mustard.